Pilot project · AI Support Operations

 Classification accuracy

-Automated category assignment matched the company's existing taxonomy with high accuracy, validated against a sample of manually classified tickets.
+Automated category assignment matched the company's existing taxonomy in simulation runs on 10,000 historical tickets.

 Duplicate tickets flagged

-Near-duplicate detection surfaced ~30% of incoming tickets as repeats or variations of existing issues, reducing queue clutter and enabling a self-serve FAQ.
+Near-duplicate detection surfaced 30% of tickets as repeats or variations in the same 10,000-ticket simulation sample, reducing queue clutter and enabling a self-serve FAQ.

 Takeaway